kamilwylegala/cakephp2-php8/README.md

 - ~~Tests of CakePHP framework aren't refactored yet to support PHP 8.
 Main issue is old version of PHPUnit that is tightly coupled to framework's tests.
 Issue for fixing this situation is here: https://github.com/kamilwylegala/cakephp2-php8/issues/7~~ Framework tests are migrated to PHPUnit 9.*.
 Github actions are running tests on PHP 8.0, 8.1.
 - ~~Due to lack of tests ☝️~~ - **you also need to rely** on tests in your application after integrating with this fork.
 - If after integration you spot any issues related to framework please let me know by creating an issue or pull request with fix.

+### Breaking changes

+- In order to get rid of `strftime()` deprecation notices, it's required to switch to `IntlDateFormatter` class.
+This class is available in `intl` extension, fork requires `intl` extension to be enabled in PHP configuration.
+If you don't have `intl` extension, installing fork will result in error.
+Discussed (here)[https://github.com/kamilwylegala/cakephp2-php8/pull/64] and (here)[https://github.com/kamilwylegala/cakephp2-php8/issues/65].

 ## Installation